MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/initialization-and-clean-up-code-using-infopath-2003-object-model.md

 The following example shows how to initialize a connection to a Microsoft SQL Server database in the  `_Startup` method and close the connection in the  `_Shutdown` method.
 In order for this example to work correctly, you must first set a reference to the System.Data assembly of the .NET Framework by clicking **Add Reference** on the **Project** menu, and then selecting the System.Data.dll component on the **.NET** tab.
 Also note that the  `using System.Data.SqlClient` (or  `Imports System.Data.SqlClient)` directive was added at the top of the form code file to reduce keystrokes.

 > [!NOTE]
 > Users of an InfoPath form that contains form code that connects to a SQL Server database may require security permissions depending on how the form is deployed and security policy is defined.
-For more information on security see [About the Security Model for Form Templates with Code](about-the-security-model-for-form-templates-with-code.md) and [How to: Configure Security Settings for Form Templates with Code](how-to-configure-security-settings-for-form-templates-with-code.md).
+For more information on security see [About the Security Model for Form Templates with Code](about-the-security-model-for-form-templates-with-code.md) and [Configure Security Settings for Form Templates with Code](how-to-configure-security-settings-for-form-templates-with-code.md).

 ```cs
 using System;